hkeeler/learnings/scala/books/learning-scala/README.md

         // Exiting paste mode, now interpreting.
         ```
     ...OK, so it didn't barf, but the code was not executed.
-Not going to
+Not going to spend any more time on this for now.